A City with Small-Town Charm

 Sonoma’s old-fashioned charm is on display in the town center, where the Sonoma Mission and 19th century adobes sit on the plaza.
 Sonoma Plaza, the largest in California, is both a National Historic Monument and the lively hub of everyday Sonoma life.
 The center of the plaza is home to the city hall and a town park and the surrounding blocks are lined with dozens of world-class eateries, shops, and tasting rooms.

 If you are planning a trip to Sonoma, then Four Sisters property – Inn at Sonoma – is the place to stay.
 Enjoy one of 19 well-appointed guestrooms with king or queen bed and only a few minutes from the Historic Sonoma Plaza.
 Many of the restaurants in Sonoma are concentrated in this area, as well as ample shopping and wine tasting opportunities.
-Just a few steps off of the plaza, WALT Wines pours amazing Pinot Noir and Chardonnay.
+Just a few blocks from the plaza, visit California’s First Premium Winery, Buena Vista Winery, where you can tour their original buildings and wine caves from 1857.
 For a full day of wine tasting, consider hitting the road with Sonoma Valley Bike Tours .
 Bike along Sonoma’s scenic roads, stopping along the way to wine taste.
 Or plan to hop on the Sonoma Valley Wine Trolley , a vintage San Francisco Cable car that travels through Sonoma County, stopping at boutique wineries.
 For the adventurer, a day at the Simraceway Performance Driving Center , where you can enroll in Formula 3 race car driving school, is sure to thrill.

 Plan your trip